 The American Animal Hospital Association (AAHA) is an international association of more than 36,000 veterinary care providers who treat companion animals.
-Established in 1933, AAHA is well-known among veterinarians and pet owners for its high standards in veterinary practices and quality pet care.
+Established in 1933, AAHA is well-known among veterinarians and pet owners for its high standards.

 AAHA is the only organization that accredits animal hospitals throughout the U.S. and Canada.
 Approximately 3,000 AAHA-accredited hospitals voluntarily choose to be evaluated on 900 standards in the following areas: quality of care, diagnostic and pharmacy, management, medical records, and facility.
 Consultants regularly visit these hospitals to ensure compliance with AAHA’s Standards of Accreditation for services and facilities.